 The Access to Public Records Act (Indiana Code 5-14-3) and Indiana Supreme Court rules determine the public availability of records maintained by a court or court agency.
-Administrative Rule 9 specifically explains which court records are public and which records are confidential.
+The Rules on Access to Court Records explain which court records are public and which records are confidential.

 In general, court cases and their records are public, and the court does not need your consent to make your court cases or records available online.

-Whoever files the documents in a court case is responsible for following Administrative Rule 9 and the Indiana Rules of Trial Procedure to ensure confidential cases and documents do not appear online.
+Whoever files the documents in a court case is responsible for following the Rules on Access to Court Records and the Indiana Rules of Trial Procedure to ensure confidential cases and documents do not appear online.
 All of the cases at mycase.in.gov are public, and the documents available in those cases were marked public by the people who filed them.

-If you believe a court case or document should not be available to the public, Administrative Rule 9(G)(4) and (5) outline the procedures you may follow to ask the court to remove it from public access.
+If you believe a court case or document should not be available to the public, Access to Court Records Rules 6 and 7 outline the procedures you may follow to ask the court to remove it from public access.
 In addition, the Indiana General Assembly has provided statutory procedures that may allow certain people in specific situations to ask a court to remove a record from public access: